Megaminx: Variations

-There are many similar puzzles with different numbers of layers, most of which change the "mega" in the puzzle's name to another metric prefix.
-They are the Kilominx (2 layers), Master Kilominx (4 layers), Gigaminx (5 layers), Elite Kilominx (6 layers), Teraminx (7 layers), 8×8 Kilominx (8 layers), Petaminx (9 layers), Examinx (11 layers), Zettaminx (13 layers), Yottaminx (15 layers), and Atlasminx Or Quettaminx (19 layers).
-The highest order mass-produced variant of the Megaminx is the Zettaminx, which was released by ShengShou in 2021, and the highest order variant of the Megaminx ever made to date is the Minx of Madness, created by Corenpuzzle using 3D printing.
+There are many similar 12-sided puzzles with different numbers of layers, most of which change the "mega" in the puzzle's name to another metric prefix.
+They are the Kilominx (2 layers), Master Kilominx (4 layers), Gigaminx (5 layers), Elite Kilominx (6 layers), Teraminx (7 layers), Royal Kilominx (8 layers), Petaminx (9 layers), Examinx (11 layers), Zettaminx (13 layers), Yottaminx (15 layers), Ronnaminx (17 layers), and Atlasminx or Quettaminx (19 layers).
+The highest order variant of the Megaminx ever made to date is the Minx of Madness, created by Coren Broughton using FDM printing.
 The Minx of Madness was revealed in May 2022.
 It is the dodecahedral equivalent to a 21x21x21 Rubik's cube.

 Alexander's Star is equivalent to solving only the edges of a six-color Megaminx.

 The Impossiball and Kilominx are equivalent to solving only the corners of a Megaminx, but are very different mechanically.
 The Impossiball is available with either six or twelve colors.

 The Pyraminx Crystal is a modified Megaminx with deeper turning planes.

 Tony Fisher has produced a shape modification of the Megaminx into a cube form which he called the Hexaminx.
 Another variant is the Holey Megaminx, which has no center pieces, like the Void Cube.
 It is being produced by Mèffert as of July 2009.
 Other variants include the Flowerminx, Megaminx Ball, and Crazy Megaminx.